Applicants > Resolutions & Policies > Jurisprudence, Ethics and Professionalism Examination Administration Appeals

 3. Could reasonably be resolved by the exam administrator.

-If the appeal is granted, the candidate will be given a “No Standing” on the examination administration.
-The candidate will be allowed to take the following examination at no cost.
+If the appeal is granted, the candidate will be given a “No Standing” on the examination administration and will be allowed to take the following examination at no cost.

 If it is confirmed that appropriate measures were taken by the proctor(s) when the candidate raised his or her concerns, no further action will be taken.
 The candidate’s result on the examination will stand.